davystrong/Einsum-Pipe/README.md

 Internally, this calculates a compatible input shape, `(4, 8, 4, 8, 50)` and `(32, 32, 50)`, and a combined `np.einsum` set of subscripts, `"ebdbc,aac->edc"`. `A` and `B` are reshaped (which is generally essentially free), the single `np.einsum` operation is run, and the output is reshaped back to the expected output shape.

+You can find further examples in the "tests" folder.

 ## Syntax

 The syntax is based on Numpy's `einsum`, with the addition of allowing multiple subscripts and defining the shapes of the intermediate arrays.
 The input arrays can be put at the end, as shown, or next to the subscript definitions.
 In this example, only two arrays are used at start of the pipe, however you can add more arrays at later stages.
 The output of the previous step is always considered the first input of the subsequent step.